 Woman, great is your faith!
-Let it be done for you as you wish

-As with the Syrophoenician woman, 'our faith can be challenged by a sudden difficulty, by an unforeseen event that upsets our plans, by a serious illness or by the prolongation of a very painful situation' i, and, we might add, by the absence of peace in the world, by structural injustices, by a planet that is seriously ill or by conflict in the family or society...
+Let it be done for you as you wish painful situation' [i], and, we might add, by the absence of peace in the world, by structural injustices, by a planet that is seriously ill or by conflict in the family or society...
 And one of our weaknesses might be a lack of perseverance and total faith.
 'God allows our faith to pass through difficult and sometimes absurd situations.
-He wants to purify it, he wants to see if we really know how to abandon ourselves in him, believing that his love is much greater than our plans, desires or expectations.'ii
+He wants to purify it, he wants to see if we really know how to abandon ourselves in him, believing that his love is much greater than our plans, desires or expectations.'[iii]